mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 scanning-readq-job-scaler-n2fs6-pn2ns   0/1     Pending   0          0s
 </pre>

-Wait for a while for the node in <code>pool2</code> to become available
+Wait for a while for the node in <code>pool2</code> to become available as provisioned by the OKE cluster autoscaler for the jobs to run on:

 <img src="images/pool2-autoscaling.png" width="800" />